davWK/AWS-EKS-Deployment-with-Gitlab-CI-CD-and-Checkov/README.md

 ## Project Status
-Project is: _mo longer maintained_ .
+Project is: _no longer maintained_ .

 ## Room for Improvement